-For complex projects, you might contact people directly to collect their feedback, or use tools such as SharePoint, which creates a centralized place for all issues and where they originate from.
+For complex projects, you might contact people directly to collect their feedback, or use tools such as SharePoint, which creates a centralised place for all issues and where they originate from.
 Attaching screenshots and other details will be beneficial as your team gathers to discuss problem areas, triage fixes, and prepare reports.

-And speaking of triage, how do you prioritize what to fix, and when?
+And speaking of triage, how do you prioritise what to fix, and when?
 It’s purely up to your judgment.
 A typo might take precedence over aesthetics.
 The latter may be fixed sometime down the road, after the text itself is solid.
 In some cases, functionality issues might come first.
 After all, if the institution’s HR system is having trouble, that could potentially affect a lot of people, or if individuals can’t do their jobs because of a problem, that must become a priority over aesthetics.

 Naturally, if there is an information security or data privacy issue, that’s a priority.
 If I can log in and see everyone's salary data, that should be fixed straight away.
 But during any discussions you might have with the users of the new system or solution, you might find that fixing certain issues might need to be moved up the “fix it” list.
 The important thing is keep focused on the critical items first, then move down the list, because with new issues coming in (and they will), some semblance of order will keep the whole thing from devolving into chaos.

 Change management is an opportunity for continuous improvement

 Change management is an evolution—it’s a continual process, and—like it or not—you’re never truly “done.”
 But that’s a good thing, because the process is a springboard to improvement.